Tips for Faculty

 It is more likely that faculty members will encounter students who become angry in class.
 This anger might derive from differences among classmates, discussion of a controversial topic, or a disputed grade on a paper or test.
 This is to be expected.

 Anger in a student is not a violation of the Student Code of Conduct nor is it necessarily a threat to classroom order.
-When a student’s anger manifests itself into disregard for University authority or disorderly conduct, the faculty member retains the same right to report that student to the Office of Student Judicial Affairs.
+When a student’s anger manifests itself into disregard for University authority or disorderly conduct, the faculty member retains the same right to report that student to the Student Conduct and Community Standards.